GeotrekCE/Geotrek-rando-v3/docs/installation.md

 ## Install Geotrek-rando

-You will have to download the prebuilt Docker image of Geotrek-rando and its customization folder template and build a customized image on your own computer or server.
+You will have to download the prebuilt default Docker image of Geotrek-rando and its customization folder template and build a customized image on your own computer or server.

 - Create a folder to install your Geotrek-rando (`/home/myuser/geotrekrando` for instance) and go in this folder
 - On your server pull the [Geotrek-rando-docker repository](https://github.com/GeotrekCE/Geotrek-rando-v3-docker): `git pull https://github.com/GeotrekCE/Geotrek-rando-v3-docker.git` or download and unzip it (`wget https://github.com/GeotrekCE/Geotrek-rando-v3-docker/archive/main.zip`)